How to Pack

 If you plan to pack yourself:

-If you decide to do the packing yourself, you automatically assume a significant portion of the responsibility for the success of the move – including that of having everything properly packed and ready for loading when the moving truck arrives.
+If you decide to do the packing yourself, you automatically assume a major portion of the responsibility for the success of the move – including that of having everything properly packed and ready for loading when the moving truck arrives.
 All packing must be completed by the evening before moving day; only the things you will need that night and the next morning should be left for last minute packing.
 Allow yourself several weeks to complete the packing.

 Good packing means: